0riginaln0/font_baking_example/readme.md

-# Font baking example with Odin and Raylib
+# Font baking example in Odin and Raylib

-Let's become independent from directories around us
+_Let's become independent from directories around us._

 To get font codepoints I used `otfinfo` from the `lcdf-typetools`.